DevExpress-Examples/out-of-maintenance-how-to-adjust-aspxgridlookup-selection-e4742/Readme.md

 }
 ```

-## Access the selection on the server in single selection mode.
+## Access selection on the server in single selection mode.

 To get selected row value on the server, in single selection mode, call the [ASPxGridView.GetRowValues](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.GetRowValues(System.Int32-System.String--)) method.